samjschapiro/Transformational_Creativity_System/README.md

 ## Repository Structure

 - `src/` — Core source code implementing graph-enabled LLM search and idea generation algorithms.
-- `experiments/` — Scripts and configurations for running experiments and evaluating results.
-- `data/` — Sample datasets and resources used for testing and demonstration.
-- `docs/` — Documentation, including usage guides and technical details.
-- `models/` — Pre-trained models and checkpoints relevant to the system.
-- `examples/` — Example workflows and use cases illustrating system capabilities.

 Refer to the documentation in the `docs/` folder for setup instructions and detailed usage.